KajetanKisielewski/Excursions-Management-App/README.md

 ### JSON server

 If you don't have JSON server installed on your device use command: npm install json-server -g.
-To run JSON server use command: json-server ./data.json --watch.
+To run JSON server use command: npm run api.

 Excursion data: http://localhost:3000/excursions.